Trump’s GOP allies press for action on disaster aid bill

-A new Senate GOP offer is aimed at breaking the logjam and offers greater flexibility in delivering already-appropriated funding to Puerto Rico.
+A new Senate GOP offer is aimed at breaking the logjam in delivering already-appropriated funding to Puerto Rico.
 Trump has feuded with Democratic officials on the U.S. territory and has sharply criticized Puerto Rico’s handling of the disaster.

 But the latest offer, relayed Monday in a meeting of the chairman and top Democrat of the Senate Appropriations Committee, hasn’t won over Democrats, according to party aides.
 They are reviewing the latest plan but are looking for changes to make sure the money for Puerto Rico doesn’t get hung up by bureaucratic snags.
 The administration has been slow to dispense money that’s been already approved.